ebru/ebrukaya.me/src/markdown-pages/games.md

 ---
 title: 'the games.'
-date: '2022-08-18'
+date: '2022-08-17'
-description: 'How the quarantine is going?
-I have recently been watching a lot of movies.'
+description: 'I have recently been playing a lot of games.'
 ---

-How the quarantine is going?
-I have recently been watching a lot of movies.
-I started a list at the beginning of this year, I was going to watch at least one movie each week...

-I have made it so far, even better than I guessed at that time.
-Nobody would imagine the time we are living these days anyway.
-I use **<a href='https://www.notion.so' target='_blank'>Notion</a>** to track them all, but I also wanted to have a little space here to add the ones that made me feel somehow different than others.
+This week I have been on sick leave and not productive at all since I somehow managed to catch a cold after a lake trip, but there is no reason to not have anything good that can come out of this.
+What I enjoy the most without spending that much energy... making lists!

+I have always been so interested in games up to a point but after the pandemic, my interest has significantly increased and I am simply in love with playing especially story-driven games.
+They are another level of experience to me but I also enjoy different types.

+Here are some video and board games that I enjoyed playing a lot, and I will be adding new ones along the way.

 ## video games 🎮